 This test serves largely the same purpose as United Launch Alliance’s (ULA’s) Wet Dress Rehearsals of their Atlas V and Delta IV rocket families and SpaceX’s static fire launch pad tests of their Falcon rocket family.

-However, the electrical gremlins, as portrayed, returned during the trip to the drop zone, forcing a scrub.
+However, the electrical gremlins, as portrayed, returned during the trip to the drop zone for launch, forcing a scrub.

-Launch day for ICON began for the NGIS launch control team at 22:50 EST (0350 UTC) when the teams went “on console” 4 hours 15 minutes prior to the targeted “drop time”.
+Launch day for ICON began for the NGIS launch control team when the teams went “on console” 4 hours 15 minutes prior to the targeted “drop time”.

 “So the first step [was] the Range facility setup,” said Mr. Baldwin to NASASpaceflight’s Chris Gebhardt in their one-on-one interview.
 “And then once that [was completed], we [did] what’s called Pegasus Power Up.
 And we just [powered] up the vehicle and we [sat] there for some time, 45 minutes, letting the engineers review their systems, [making] sure things look as expected.